Success Tweet: Set and achieve S.M.A.R.T. goals. SMART goals are Specific, Measurable, Achievable, Relevant, and Time Bound.

 Outstanding performance begins with S.M.A.R.T. goals.
 These goals are Specific, Measurable, Achievable, Results Oriented, and Time Specified.

-Specific – Your goals should be targeted, nor broad and general.
+– Your goals should be targeted, nor broad and general.
 They should be unambiguous and explicit.

-Measurable – You should be able to tell quickly and easily if you’ve met your goal.
+– You should be able to tell quickly and easily if you’ve met your goal.
 Develop a set of criteria that will be indicative of success or failure in meeting each of your goals.

-Achievable – Set goals that are challenging but not incredibly difficult to achieve.
+– Set goals that are challenging but not incredibly difficult to achieve.
 A challenging goal is motivating, an impossible one is demotivating.

-Results Oriented – Focus on results; avoid the activity trap.
+– Focus on results; avoid the activity trap.
 Your goals should focus on the results you want to achieve, not the activities you will undertake to get there.
 For example, “improved presentation skills” is a result; “participating in a presentation skills training program” is an activity.
 It’s possible to complete activities and not achieve the desired result.

-Time Specified – Set deadlines for achieving your goals.
+– Set deadlines for achieving your goals.
 Well-developed goals come with time limits.

 Once you have developed a set of S.M.A.R.T. goals, you need to work them.
 Here are some ideas for accomplishing your goals and becoming an outstanding performer: